RemcoVanDeelen/Destined-2022/Guide.md

 - Heal

       Heals 50% of the users health.
 Cannot heal more than 25.
-      {Heals 75% insted, with a limit of 38}
+      {Heals 75% instead, with a limit of 38}
       Cool-down: 5

 - Chaotic strike